mlraglin/personal-website/content/home/experience.md

     description: |2-
         Internship Experiences:

-        -Wrote 3D visualization and animation tutorials in Python for new users of FURY, an international open-source scientific visualization project
+        * Wrote 3D visualization and animation tutorials in Python for new users of FURY, an international open-source scientific visualization project
-        -Implemented new shapes and functions to expand the FURY library using 3-dimensional calculus and linear algebra concepts with the help of Python packages such as NumPy and VTK9
+        * Implemented new shapes and functions to expand the FURY library using 3-dimensional calculus and linear algebra concepts with the help of Python packages such as NumPy and VTK9
-        -Used Git/GitHub heavily for making and editing pull requests
+        * Used Git/GitHub heavily for making and editing pull requests

 design:
   columns: '2'